Chief Medical Officer & People's Physician

 True to his medical calling, Dr. Munuswamy served the public until his very last breath.
 After completing a grueling night duty shift on May 30, 2026, he went directly on May 31 (Poornima) to supervise a community Annadhanam (feeding) program.

 Just five minutes away from his destination, his vehicle suffered a back tyre blowout, crashing into a neem tree.
 As a doctor, his first instinct was the safety of others; his final words to his friends were, "Are you alright?"
 Upon hearing their confirmation of safety, he closed his eyes and went into a long sleep.
-His passing triggered a massive week-long outpouring of public grief, cementing his memory as a true national hero.

 | Full Name | Dr. Karani Munuswamy |